lcnetdev/bfe/docs/bfe-api.md

 ### `bfelog`

 `bfelog` manages INFO and DEBUG logging for `bfe`.
-See the [`bfe` config options above][#configuring] for more information about setting logging levels.
-`bfelog` was put together quickly and is a candidate for serious rethinking.
+See the [`bfe` config options above](#configuring-bfe) for more information about setting logging levels. `bfelog` was put together quickly and is a candidate for serious rethinking.

 #### bfe.bfelog.getLog()